meuleman/gae-init-docs/main/templates/tutorial/create.md

 [Flask-WTForms](http://flask.pocoo.org/docs/patterns/wtforms/).

-### Contact Create Handler
+### Handler

 After creating the form we have to create a handler for it.
 Add the following code into the `contact.py` file.

 ```python
 import flask